SachinCoder1/Learn-blockchain/README.md

      When we use view keword in our functions then it gives access to functions to read state variable.

     • When using view, It can't modify/update state variable in functions.
+    • It don't consume any gas if it's external and called from frontend to get the data.

    ## 16. What is pure Keyword in Solidity ?